gorosgobe/git-god/README.md

 git-fast status
 git-fast -s
 ```
-Specified that git should always add all files
+Specifies that git should always add all files
 ```
 git-fast -a
 ```